ilya0/Project-4/README.md

 I would like to create a website app which will show all the musician's statistics all in one place.The musician should essentially be able to do what a manager or agent should be able to do.
 Artist should be able to upload music in one place and it should be able to pull into various different sites.

+Edit: I will just be creating a D3 dynamic interface fed by some sort of time driven API.

 ### Resources

 * **[Trello](https://trello.com/b/sIEFnZgx/project-4)** Trello design board